 If guide is missing, ask your dealer for a new one.

 - Get familiar with your snowmobile.

-Inexperienced riders may overlook risks and be surprised by snowmobile's specific behavior and terrain conditions.
+Inexperienced riders may overlook risks and be surprised by snowmobile's specific - be surprised by snowmobile's specific behavior and terrain conditions.
+Ride slowly. - Excessive speed and reckless driving can kill!

-Bide slowly.